arthur-feral/bindActions/README.md

 it also detects if a component is added to the document and determines whether it should be linked to an event, if this is the case it activates the event on the element.
 Very convenient to use templates.

 It uses your namespace functions to prevent duplication of functions, for example, if the data-action value in the HTML code is "myNamespace.myFunction" when the event is triggered, the element call "myFunction" defined in "actions.myNamespace".
+So simply extend action object with jQuery on each Javascript files where functions are defined.

-To use it, simply include the file in the actions.js <HEAD> example, and call $ ('.
-Action') bindActions function. ('On') when the document is ready, and then all elements whose class "action" will be ready to be triggered, and future.
+To use it, simply include actions.js in the <HEAD>, and call $('.action').bindActions('on') function when the document is ready, and then all elements whose class "action" will be ready to be triggered, and future.

 HOW TO USE
 ==========